Jim Harrick

 record and the school's eleventh national championship, its first since the 1974–75 season.

 Biography

 Born in Charleston, West Virginia, Harrick graduated in 1960 from Morris Harvey College, now known as the University of Charleston.
-He is of Lebanese ancestry.
-On November 20, 2009 Sally Lee Harrick, his wife of 49 years, died aged 70 from complications of scleroderma.

 College coaching career

 Harrick's coaching career began at Morningside High School in Inglewood, California where he served as an assistant coach from 1964 to 1969 and as head coach from 1970 to 1973.
 He was then hired as an assistant coach at Utah State University from 1974 to 1977.
 Harrick then spent two seasons as an assistant coach at UCLA from 1978 to 1979.
 His first collegiate head coaching job was at Pepperdine University in 1979, where he led the school to four NCAA tournament appearances and was a conference coach of the year four times.